 Additional Activities

 In addition, each student is required to earn an additional 100 points by learning the basic functions of ANY virtual sky (planetarium) program.
 I suggest you learn Stellarium (it's free) unless you have already learned a different program.
 Look in the "Assignments" folder for details.
 It also will help reinforce many of the concepts you will be learning in this first unit.
+Note: Please learn the Stellarium software early to earn an "Early Bird Special" Details are in the announcements folder.

 Research Topics